jsbaan/jsbaan.github.io/_posts/2021-02-26-introduction-to-bayesian-deep-learning.md

 > **"The key distinguishing property of a Bayesian approach is marginalization instead of optimization, where we represent solutions given by all settings of parameters weighted by their posterior probabilities, rather than bet everything on a single setting of parameters."**

-The time is ripe to dig into marginalization vs optimalization, and broaden our general understanding of the Bayesian approach.
+The time is ripe to dig into marginalization vs optimization, and broaden our general understanding of the Bayesian approach.
 We'll touch on terms like the posterior, prior and predictive distribution, the marginal likelihood and bayesian evidence, bayesian model averaging, bayesian inference and more.

 # Back to Basics: The Bayesian Approach <a name="Basics"></a>